 The important difference between using the Swing

-class and creating your own Thread
+Timer class and creating your own Thread is that the

-class uses just one thread for all timers.
+Swing Timer class uses just one thread for all timers.
 It deals

 with scheduling actions and putting its thread to sleep internally in a way that